OpenLI-NZ/openli/doc/ProvisionerDoc.md

                    connection.
 Defaults to 30.
 If set to zero, the mediator will not require a response to keep alives to maintain the handover connections.
+* `connectretrywait` -- the amount of time (in seconds) to wait between attempts to connect to an agency handover.
+Defaults to 10.
+* `payloadencryption`     -- Specifies if the CC and IRI contents sent to this agency should be encrypted and, if so, which encryption method to use.
+If set to "none", no encryption is performed.
+                             The only encryption method supported right now is "aes-192-cbc".
+                             The default setting is "none".
+* `encryptionkey`         -- The encryption key to use when encrypting CC and IRI contents.
+This option is mandatory if `payloadencryption` is NOT set to "none".
+The ideal key length is 24 characters.
+Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.

 VOIP, Email and IPintercepts are also expressed as a YAML sequence, with a key of `voipintercepts:`, `emailintercepts:`, and `ipintercepts:` respectively.